Kalisport/php-firebase-cloud-messaging/README.md

 var_dump($response->getBody()->getContents());
 ```

-#Remove user subscription to the topic
+## Remove user subscription to the topic
 ```
-use kalisport\PhpFirebaseCloudMessaging\Client;
+use Kalisport\PhpFirebaseCloudMessaging\Client;

 $server_key = '_YOUR_SERVER_KEY_';
 $client = new Client();